kuschell-adish/helpdesk-application/README.md

 ### Front-End

-* Switch the branch into feature/creating_initial_pages to see the front-end of application.
+* To see the frontend syntaxes, switch to a different branch.
 ```
 checkout feature/creating_initial_pages
 ```